compute-tooling/compute-studio/old-docs/PRIVACY.md

 We may change this Privacy Policy from time to time.
 If we make changes, we will notify you by revising the date at the bottom of the policy and, in some cases, we may provide you with additional notice (such as adding a statement to our homepage or sending you a notification).
 We encourage you to review the Privacy Policy whenever you access our Services to stay informed about our information practices and the ways you can help protect your privacy.

 Contact Information
-To ask questions or comments about this Privacy Policy or our privacy practices please email us at admin@compmodels.com or write us at Compute Tooling, Inc. 213 E Highland Ave., Atlantic Highlands, NJ 07716.
+To ask questions or comments about this Privacy Policy or our privacy practices please email us at admin@compute.studio or write us at Compute Tooling, Inc. 213 E Highland Ave., Atlantic Highlands, NJ 07716.

 This version of the Privacy Policy was last updated on December 22, 2018 and historic versions are archived here: https://github.com/compute-tooling/comp/commits/master/docs/PRIVACY.md.